 Neutrophil recruitment and activation

 Neutrophils are rapidly recruited to wounds in order to clear tissues of any invading microorganism.
 When a host natural barrier is damaged, surrounding cells secrete hydrogen peroxide that acts as a paracrine signal to attract phagocytes (Niethammer, Grabher, Look, & Mitchison, 2009).
 However it seems hydrogen peroxide production is not required to recruit neutrophils if bacteria are present at the wound site (Deng, Harvie, & Huttenlocher, 2012).
 Indeed, pathogen-associated molecular patterns (PAMPs), such as LPS released by Gram-negative bacteria, can attract phagocytes by binding to recognition receptors on their cell surface (Mandal, Novotny, & Hamilton, 2005).
 Neutrophils are usually the first cells arriving, then come macrophages, though it is not always the case for pathogens such as mycobacteria, which have closely evolved with their host to avoid phagocytes (Yang et al., 2012).
 In terms of phagocytosis, neutrophils are more efficient at dealing with surface-associated microorganisms than microorganisms contained in body fluids like blood (Colucci-Guyon, Tinevez, Renshaw, & Herbomel, 2011).
 This is important to consider as it may influence the outcome of infection in animal models.

+The ability of neutrophils to move towards wounds and perform phagocytosis is crucial for controlling bacterial infections.
+These neutrophil functions were shown to be at least partly controlled by the microRNA-142 and linked to the regulation of the actin cytoskeleton (Tanaka et al. 2016).
+Mice deficient in miR-142 were more susceptible than WT mice to S. aureus skin infection following wounding due to neutrophils having abnormal cell movements.
+However, normal neutrophil migration towards wounds and microorganisms can also facilitate infection.
+It has been demonstrated that S. aureus penetrates the epidermis of mice after neutrophils have migrated through the skin (Imanishi et al. 2016).
+Staphylococcal exfoliative toxins increased the size of the resulting skin lesions but were not required for invasion of the epidermis.
+The authors hypothesised that neutrophil migration through the epidermis may alter tight junctions between cells, therefore allowing S. aureus to invade the tissue.

 Interleukin 8 (IL-8) is released by damaged and infected cells to attract and activate neutrophils.
 However, at high concentrations, IL-8 repels neutrophils away from the inflammation site (Tharp et al., 2006).
 This is necessary to control degranulation, otherwise activated neutrophils could cause extensive host tissue damage (Brandolini et al. 1996) (Bhutto et al. 2016).
 As neutrophils are powerful enough to cause bystander damage, some pathogens, such as the bacterium Francisella tularensis, prevent their apoptosis in order to cause an overwhelming inflammation and pathology (Schwartz et al., 2012).